jamarsto/kiunzi-micro-frontend/projects/kiunzi-micro-frontend-tools/README.md

 }
 ```

-Update the `src/app/remote-app/remote-app-routing.module.ts` for each module to reflect any new routing
+Update the `src/app/remote-app/remote-app-routing.module.ts` for each module to reflect the routing required within the module
 ```ts
 const customRoutes: CustomModuleRoutes = {
   headRoutes: [